-3 hours--Prereq.: Admission to Teacher Education.
-Methods and techniques of how to teach teacher candidates to transition from learning to read to reading to learn with a focus on students in grades 4th through 8th.
-Instructional strategies and learning activities centered on the reciprocal process of reading and writing to develop comprehensive skills and vocabulary knowledge.
+3 hours--Prerequisites: Admission to Teacher Education; EDUC 3463.
+Methods and techniques for preparing teacher candidates to teach the elementary transition from learning to read to reading to learn.
+This course covers all elementary grades, but will focus on students in grades 3-6.
+Instructional strategies and learning activities center on using reading strategies across the curriculum to enhance learning, the reciprocal process of reading and writing instruction, vocabulary development, fluency, and comprehension instruction.